Antonio Brown: Sophomore season

 Brown started every game during his sophomore season in 2008.
-In the third game of the season, against Ohio, he had 10 receptions for 78 receiving yards to go along with a 75-yard punt return for a touchdown in the 31–28 victory.
-On October 11, against Temple, he had three receptions for 33 yards and a season-high two touchdown receptions.
-The next week, against Western Michigan, he had 10 receptions for 113 yards and threw a two-yard touchdown pass in the third quarter of the 38–28 victory.
-On November 1, against Indiana, he had seven receptions for 138 receiving yards and two receiving touchdowns in the 37–34 victory.
-On November 28, while playing at Eastern Michigan, he had seven receptions for a season-high 172 yards and a touchdown.
+In the third game of the season, against the Ohio Bobcats, he had 10 receptions for 78 receiving yards to go along with a 75-yard punt return for a touchdown in the 31–28 victory.
+On October 11, against the Temple Owls, he had three receptions for 33 yards and a season-high two touchdown receptions.
+The next week, against the Western Michigan Broncos, he had 10 receptions for 113 yards and threw a two-yard touchdown pass in the third quarter of the 38–28 victory.
+On November 1, against the Indiana Hoosiers, he had seven receptions for 138 receiving yards and two receiving touchdowns in the 37–34 victory.
+On November 28, while playing at the Eastern Michigan Eagles, he had seven receptions for a season-high 172 yards and a touchdown.
 The Chippewas finished with an 8–4 record and qualified for the 2008 Motor City Bowl.
-In the bowl game against FAU, he had 11 receptions for 92 receiving yards in the 24–21 loss.
+In the bowl game against the FAU Owls, he had 11 receptions for 92 receiving yards in the 24–21 loss.
 For the season, Brown hauled in 93 receptions for 998 yards and seven touchdowns.
 His 410 punt return yards and 791 kick return yards that season led the conference.